 - Finally, since we are not worried about how much chain we’ll have to pull by hand, we are willing to anchor in slightly deeper water, which usually gives us a much greater safety margin from shore in the event that we do drag.
 It also lets us use a heavier (larger) anchor as our everyday anchor.

-We use “My Team Talks” Bluetooth headsets (available from Cruising Solutions and Sea Dog Boating Solutions) in normal anchoring situations to talk things over.
+We use Sena Bluetooth headsets (Cruising Solutions, Sea Dog Boating Solutions, and Amazon – Update:This set is different from the ones I own.
+But it’s the latest version and a little less money!) in normal anchoring situations to talk things over.
 On our previous boat, we used hand signals and occasional cockpit huddles to discuss what we wanted to do; we much prefer headsets.
 We do not use them when anchoring in rain . . . there, we fall back on hand signals and years of anchoring together so that we know what the other is likely thinking.
 Here in the Bahamas where we are often trying to drop the anchor in a small sandy spot in the middle of grass, being able to talk is especially helpful as Dave often has just a 5-foot circle to drop the anchor and verbal directions are much more precise than hand signals.

 Finally, we use a smartphone anchor alarm to let us know if the anchor drags.
 There are many available for both iPhones and Android, as well as on many GPS/chartplotter units.
 We actually set the range to be slightly smaller than our distance from the anchor so that it goes off in a major wind shift, not just if we are dragging (a major wind shift usually precedes a squall . . . and we’d like to know in any case with a big shift).
 Different alarms have different sounds and some let you choose between several.
 Be sure to choose one that will wake you!

 In an ideal situation, we come into an anchorage and motor around a bit while discussing where we might anchor.
 Things are not always ideal, however.